rajeshlamichhane04/zillow-regression_project/README.md

 ## Preparation

 > - I accomplished this using prepare.py file.
 I cleaned up the data by removing outliers and renaming column names.
 I also converted bedroom datatype from float to integer.
 I also assigned fips with thier corresponding county names.
-Further I split my data into train (56%), validate(24%) and test (20%).
+Further, I split my data into train (56%), validate(24%) and test (20%).
 I scaled my features before fitting them in to my models.

 > ##  Exploration